 Ground investigations should be designed according to the requirements of BS5930: 2015 (British Standards Institution 2015) or their equivalent outside the UK.
 Nevertheless, Chapter 7 provides a comprehensive description of available investigative techniques and their applicability to ground investigations in former glaciated and periglaciated terrain.
 The ground investigations must be designed to meet the requirements of the proposed development and an indication of these, for a range of engineering situations, are provided in Chapter 8.
-Following the completion of the ground investigations for detailed design and construction.
+Following the completion of the ground investigations, the ground model and risk registers must be updated in preparation for detailed design and construction.
 However, the ground model must remain a live document that is continually updated as new data become available during construction investigations and excavations.